We're here to support your child's success

 TESTIMONIALS

-These stories come from families in Atlanta, Charlotte, Raleigh, Northern Virginia, and communities throughout all three states.
+These stories come from parents in Atlanta, Charlotte, the Triangle, Baltimore, and communities throughout all three states.

 Insurance Management

-Insurance & ABA Therapy Support in Georgia, North Carolina, and Virginia
+Insurance & ABA Therapy Support Across Georgia, North Carolina, and Maryland

-If you live anywhere in Georgia, North Carolina, or Virginia and want to begin ABA therapy, our team can help you understand your insurance coverage, verify eligibility, and walk you through the next steps.
-Families from Atlanta to Charlotte to Northern Virginia can start the process with a quick call or message.
+If you live anywhere in Georgia, North Carolina, or Maryland and want to begin ABA therapy, our team can verify eligibility, walk through your coverage, and outline next steps.
+Reach out by phone or message and we’ll guide you from there.

 At ABA Journey, we assist each kid on the autism spectrum in realizing their full potential.
 Our compassionate, group-based ABA therapy promotes the growth of children and families.
 We promote growth, cultivate relationships, and welcome a brighter future by providing evidence-based care.